What is the BRAT diet?

-What are modifications of the BRAT diet?
+What are the BRAT diet modifications?

 Popular modifications of the BRAT diet are sometimes recommended.
 These modified versions of the BRAT diet include the BRATY diet, which adds yogurt to the list of foods, and the BRATT diet, which adds tea.

-When is the BRAT diet recommended?
+What is the BRAT diet used for?